VilmenAbramian/master-thesis-rfid-sim/README.md

-# Python Open Network Simulator (PyONS)
+# Python Open Network Simulator

 The package provides the kernel for discrete-event simulations in Python 3 language.

 It is designed to be suitable for various tasks in mind, while the first objective is to simulate networks and queueing systems.

-## Working in development mode
+## Completed graduation project

 It is my project for master thesis in MIPT.
-Now it is my present work for PhD thesis.

 To install this project, simply use the following: